Session

 Remote user sessions

-The Session object of remote user sessions is available from:
+The Session object of a remote user session is available:

-- Project methods that have the Execute on Server attribute (they are executed in the "twinned" process of the client process),
+- On the server, from code running in the user context, such as project methods that have the Execute on Server attribute (they are executed in the "twinned" process of the client process) or ORDA data model functions.

 Stored procedures session